jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

 <a name='etools'></a>
 ## IBM Eclipse Tools

 IBM® Eclipse Tools for Bluemix™ provides plug-ins that can be installed into an existing Eclipse environment to assist in integrating the developer's integrated development environment (IDE) with Bluemix.
-The tools allows you to deploy your JavaScript, WAR (web archive) and EAR (enterprise archive) files, and Liberty Profile packaged servers to the Bluemix server right from your Eclipse IDE, or WebSphere® Application Server Developer Tools (WDT).
+The tools allow you to deploy your JavaScript, WAR (web archive) and EAR (enterprise archive) files, and Liberty Profile packaged servers to the Bluemix server right from your Eclipse IDE, or from WebSphere® Application Server Developer Tools (WDT).
 The tools also allow you to create and link services to your application and define environment variables as part of the deployment.
-For more information about the Eclipse Tools, [see Deploying apps with IBM Eclipse Tools for Bluemix][2].
+For more information about the IBM Eclipse Tools, [see Deploying apps with IBM Eclipse Tools for Bluemix][2].

 [1]: https://www.ng.bluemix.net/docs/#manageapps/bluemixlive.html
 [2]: https://www.ng.bluemix.net/docs/#manageapps/eclipsetools/eclipsetools.html#eclipsetools